kuhussai/architecture-center/docs/microservices/microservice-boundaries.md

 Here are some factors to consider in choosing between an orchestrator approach and a serverless approach.

 **Manageability** A serverless application is easy to manage, because the platform manages all the of compute resources for you.
 While an orchestrator abstracts some aspects of managing and configuring a cluster, it does not completely hide the underlying VMs.
-You'll need to think about load balancing, CPU and memory usage, networking, and other issues.
+With an orchestrator, you need'll to think about issues such as load balancing, CPU and memory usage, and networking.

 **Flexibility and control**.
-An orchestrator gives you a great deal of control over configurating and managing your services and the cluster.
+An orchestrator gives you a great deal of control over configuring and managing your services and the cluster.
 The tradeoff is additional complexity.
 With a serverless architecture, you give up some degree of control because these details are abstracted.

 **Portability**.
 All of the orchestrators listed here (Kubernetes, DC/OS, Docker Swarm, and Service Fabric) can run on-premises or in multiple public clouds.

-**Integration**.
+**Application integration**.
 It can be challenging to build a complex application using a serverless architecture.
-One option in Azure is to use [Azure Logic Apps](/azure/logic-apps/) as an orchestrator for Azure Functions.
+One option in Azure is to use [Azure Logic Apps](/azure/logic-apps/) to coordinate a set of Azure Functions.
 For an example of this approach, see [Create a function that integrates with Azure Logic Apps](/azure/azure-functions/functions-twitter-email.)

 **Cost**.
 With an orchestrator, you pay for the VMs that are running in the cluster.
 With a serverless application, you pay only for the actual compute resources consumed.
 In both cases, you need to factor in the cost of any additional services, such as storage, databases, and messaging services.

 **Scalability**.
 Azure Functions scales automatically to meet demand, based on the number of incoming events.
-With an orchestrator, you can scale out by increasing the number of services instances running in the cluster.
+With an orchestrator, you can scale out by increasing the number of service instances running in the cluster.
 You can also scale by adding additional VMs to the cluster.

-Although our reference implementation uses Kubernetes, we did use Azure Functions for one of our services: The Delivery History service.
+Although our reference implementation uses Kubernetes, we did use Azure Functions for one of our services, namely the Delivery History service.
 Azure Functions was a good fit for this particular service, because the service is an event-driven workload.
 By using an Event Hubs trigger to invoke the function, the amount of code needed was minimal.
 Also, the Delivery History service is not part of the main workflow, so running it outside of the Kubernetes cluster doesn't affect the end-to-end latency of user-initiated operations.